Carbon net zero

 - free webinars to help you consider this important topic.

-His role will be in addition to the diocesan environmental group that has been promoting and supporting parish initiatives on green issues.
-David will be helping us to measure the carbon consumption in our parishes, and to access grants, advice and support that can help our churches to reduce our reliance on carbon consumption.
-His initial focus will be to put together an overall diocesan net zero carbon plan that can be considered by our Diocesan Synod in November 2023.
+The roles taken on by David and Matt are in addition to the diocesan environmental group that has been promoting and supporting parish initiatives on green issues.
+They will be helping us to measure the carbon consumption in our parishes, and to access grants, advice and support that can help our churches to reduce our reliance on carbon consumption.

 Energy audits